mtwasetku-ui/physioto/src/content/blog/falls-prevention-dizziness.md

 - Medication and medical history review — identifying contributing medications and conditions

-Following the assessment, Michael will either begin treatment in the same session (for conditions like BPPV, where immediate treatment is appropriate), provide a home exercise programme, refer to your GP with a clinical summary, or coordinate with your existing care team.
+Following the assessment, Micheal will either begin treatment in the same session (for conditions like BPPV, where immediate treatment is appropriate), provide a home exercise programme, refer to your GP with a clinical summary, or coordinate with your existing care team.

 ---